 At this point we know what binary options are and what types of options we have got.
-We also know how to create a simple trade, however we didn’t teach you yet how to monitor you trades and how you can work with already closed trades, so let’s get straight to it.
+We also know how to create a simple trade, however, we didn't teach you yet how to monitor your trades and how you can work with already closed trades, so let's get straight to it.

 Where to monitor the success of our trades